Contact Us 1-800-596-4880

 Mule Runtime

-Mule flow: A flow within a deployed and running Mule app that contains a Mule event source or route APIKit request.
+Mule flow: Flow within a deployed and running Mule app that contains a Mule event source or route APIKit request

 Flows are aggregated using a Max Concurrent model.
 The usage for a month is the highest number of flows that exist in a single given hour during a month.

-Mule message: The container of the core information processed by the runtime.
+Mule message: Container of the core information processed by the runtime

 A Mule message counts as a single unit when an event source triggers it.
-Messages are aggregated using a sum of all messages sent during a month.
+Messages are aggregated using a total of all messages sent during a month.

-Data throughput: The total amount of data transferred in and out of the infrastructure that runs Mule where the Mule app is deployed.
+Data throughput: Total amount of data transferred in and out of the infrastructure that runs Mule where the Mule app is deployed

 Data throughput counts when the deployed application transfers data to execute its business logic, including but not limited to internal operational network traffic for monitoring, logs, and health checks.
 Data throughput is aggregated as a sum of all bytes during a month.